nccasia/ncc-net-basic/ASP.NET Web API - ASP.NET Core MVC/ASP.NETCore-API_ASP.NETCore-MVC/ASP.NETCore-API/README.md

-# How to Build CRUD REST APIs with ASP.NET Core 3.1 and Entity Framework Core, Create JWT Tokens, and Secure APIs
+# How to Build CRUD REST APIs with ASP.NET Core 3.1, Create JWT Tokens, and Secure APIs
 In this blog, I am going to provide a walkthrough on developing REST APIs using ASP.NET Core 3.1, connecting with existing databases using Entity Framework, creating a JWT token, and securing APIs.
 I am going to develop a sample application for an inventory REST service with basic operations.

 ## What is a REST API?